ptichko/ptichko.github.io/_posts/2021-02-27-Pipeline-To-Calculate-D-Prime-in-R.md

 # Pipeline To Calculate D-Prime in R

 One efficient way to calculate d-prime in R is to use the [dprime() function](https://www.rdocumentation.org/packages/psycho/versions/0.6.1/topics/dprime) from the psycho library.
 Prior to using the dprime() function, however, the user must calculate the total numbers of hits, misses, false alarms, and correct rejections for each participant in their experiment.
 This can be quite cumbersome.
-For a recent project, I automated this process by writing two R functions that label whether a trial in a experiment is a hit, miss, false alarm, or correct rejection, and tally up the total number of hits, misses, false alarms, and correction rejections by particpant.(Originally, I had intended to write my own custom R functions to directly calculate d-prime using tidyverse functions, but with feedback from Karim Rivera, who found an error with my approach, I decided to modify my functions to just compute d-prime labels and subscores and leave the direct calculation of d-prime statistics to the psycho library, which is much more flexible method than what I had written.)
+For a recent project, I automated this process by writing two R functions that label whether a trial in a experiment is a hit, miss, false alarm, or correct rejection, and tally up the total number of hits, misses, false alarms, and correction rejections by particpant.
+(Originally, I had intended to write my own custom R functions to directly calculate d-prime using tidyverse functions, but with feedback from Karim Rivera, who found an error with my original approach, I decided to modify my functions to just compute d-prime labels and subscores and leave the direct calculation of d-prime statistics to the psycho library, which is much more flexible method than what I had written.)
 Once the total number of hits, misses, false alarms, and correct rejections are calculated for each participant, the dprime() function from the psycho library can be used to calculate several d-prime statistics related to sensitivity and bias.

 You can download the R functions here <a href="/r/dprime_lab.R" target="_blank"><i class="fa fa-file-text fa-md"></i></a> and here <a href="/r/dprime_cat.R" target="_blank"><i class="fa fa-file-text fa-md"></i></a>, then load them into your R session using the source() function: